taromorimoto/teuvopeltoniemi/_pages/publications.md

 \*Peltoniemi, Teuvo: New technology in alcohol education - the Helsinki Alcophohe and Alcoscreen.
 Unesco expert meeting on drug education.
 Ottawa.
 September 18-22, 1989.

 \*Peltoniemi, Teuvo: Sexual victimization of children in Finland.
-Paper presented at the Fifth World Congress of Victimology, Acapulco, Mexico, July 26-30, 1989.
+Fifth World Congress of Victimology, Acapulco, Mexico, July 26-30, 1989.
 (27 s.)

 \*Peltoniemi, Teuvo: Staff and treatment in a statutory outpatient care agency for alcoholics in Helsinki, Finland.
 Pp. 257-260 in: Einstein, Stanley (ed.): Drug and alcohol use - issues and factors.
 Plenum.
 New York 1989.